porterbmoody/datascienceisawsome/docs/EDA.md

 \begin{flushleft}\includegraphics[width=0.7\linewidth]{screenshots/altair_diamonds_hist_smallbin} \end{flushleft}

 If you wish to see multiple histograms, Altair doesn't have a straightforward way to overly histograms.
-We recommend using `facet()`. `facet()` performs the same calculation for each group within the facet varaible.
+We recommend using `.facet()`. `.facet()` performs the same calculation for each group within the facet varaible.

 ```python